pangl2000/UniversityCampusDigitalTwin/README.md

     pip install shapely
     ```

-2. Also install these dependencies using npm install in `UniversityCampusDigitalTwin-master/UniversityCampusDigitalTwin-master/`:
+2. Open cmd in `UniversityCampusDigitalTwin-master/UniversityCampusDigitalTwin-master/` and install these dependencies using npm install:

    ```bash
    npm init -y